keploy/community-blog/cmck1y15b000q02jy3px3hfqr.md

 ---

 Artificial Intelligence(AI) has recently become a hot topic across industries transforming sectors like finance, healthcare, education and research.
-The two of its subfields are Generative AI and Machine Learning(ML), but both of these terms are often confused for one another. we will explore the difference in purpose, techniques and capabilities and tools like [Keploy](https://keploy.io/)’s GenAI-powered testing platform makes big difference in software testing.
+The two of its subfields are Generative AI and Machine Learning(ML), but both of these terms are often confused for one another. we will explore the difference in purpose, techniques and capabilities in this blog.

 ## What is Generative AI ?